 The risk with an ARM is that the rate of interest (and therefore, monthly payments) may rise over the lifetime of the loan.
 The low interest rates on ARM may not last beyond the initial period.
 So when interest rates are low, it may be tempting to lock them in with a fixed-rate mortgage.

 Correspondingly, the risk with a fixed-rate mortgage is that interest rates may either fall or stay low for an extended duration.
-While a borrower can usually refinance to take advantage of lower interest rates, sometimes there is a prepayment penalty for closing out the loan; and there is always fees (closing costs, appraisal fee etc.) associated with refinancing.
+While a borrower can usually refinance to take advantage of lower interest rates, there may occasionally be a prepayment penalty for closing out the loan (now rare on conforming loans), and there are always fees (closing costs, appraisal fee etc.) associated with refinancing.

 Pros and Cons

 With a fixed rate mortgage loan, you can be certain of the amount you owe the bank on a monthly basis.
 It remains the same through the entire term of your loan, never stressing you out if there is a fluctuation in the market.
 A variable rate mortgage on the other hand, gives you the option to pay less interest, if the market conditions are favorable.
-Also, some lenders usually put a cap to the highest interest rate that can be charged.
-In this way, you are assured of paying moderate rates.
+Also, ARMs come with caps that limit how high the interest rate can be raised — both at each reset (the periodic cap) and over the life of the loan (the lifetime cap).
+In this way, you are protected from unlimited rate increases.
 Due to lower monthly payments (at least in the first few years), ARMs are more affordable.

 How to choose